kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 #### LLM Use Case Owner

-Owns...
-An LLM based...
-Use Case...

-Okay, seriously.
 An LLM Use Case Owner persona owns and manages 1 or many Generative AI Workloads (LLM focused *currently*).
 This includes:
 - Defining SLO
 - Deploying LoRA Adapters (or other fine-tune)
 - Managing rollout of adapters